kaiosilveira/tdd-money-example/README.md

 ℹ️ _This repository is part of my TDD series, please refer to [kaiosilveira/test-driven-development](https://github.com/kaiosilveira/test-driven-development) for the full picture_

-# TDD by example - Part I - The Money Example
+# TDD by example - Part I: The Money Example

 This repository contains a working implementation of "The money example" (chapters 1 to 16) of the "Test-Driven Development by Example" book, by Kent Beck.